AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

 * References that validates the use cases can be found [here](HighValueProjectTutorials/References.md).
 It also includes my papers.

-* The "minimal implementation time" assumes that a junior machine learning engineer is handling the implementation.
+* The "minimal implementation time" assumes that a junior gameplay machine learning engineer is handling the implementation.

 * Since DataPredict is written in native Lua, you can have extra compute per player alongside a single Roblox server by loading the models on players' Roblox client.